 What Is Conscious Consumerism?

-If the Pandemic taught us anything, it's that separation from each other, from ourselves, and from this Earth is a dead end.
-Fighting for toilet paper, food and home tests shouldn't be our biggest concern, especially when the only ones who benefit from this behavior are big-box corporations suckling at the teat of Capitalism, all the while extorting single-use plastics, shipping resources, and the American consumer in their fear-mongering tactics.
+If the Pandemic taught us anything, it's that separation from each other, from ourselves and from this Earth is a dead end.
+Fighting for toilet paper, food and home tests shouldn't be our biggest concern, especially when the only ones who benefit from this behavior are big box corporations suckling at the teat of Capitalism, all the while extorting single-use plastics, shipping resources, and the American consumer in their fear mongering tactics.
 What power-hungry Capitalists underestimated was the resiliency and thirst for knowledge that we humans inherently seek.
-Thus, as consumers, we're becoming more aware.
+Thus, as consumers, we've become woke.

 So how can we change?
 Well, first, companies that practice within these types of parameters are demonstrating the standard of a 'circular economy', rather than the old standard of a 'linear economy'.
 According to the EPA...